ajitrajasekharan/bert_vector_clustering/README.md

 *Step 1a:*
 	Fetch a model and its vocab file using fetch_model.sh ./fetch_model.sh
-	This will download bert_large_cased and its vocab
+	This will download bert_large_cased and its vocab for testing. *Refer to huggingface model repositories for other model URLs.*

 *Step 1b:*
 	Extract vectors from the model